Basketmouth

-Bright Okpocha (born 14 September 1978 in Lagos State), better known by his stage name Basketmouth, is a Nigerian comedian and actor.
+Bright Okpocha (born 14 September 1978), better known by his stage name Basketmouth, is a Nigerian comedian and actor.
 He has organized popular stand-up comedy concerts like Basketmouth Uncensored across the globe.

 Basketmouth hosted a comedy challenge on Instagram, called the #TwoThingsChallenge which sparked an uproar from fans, after a young fan posted a video of him saying obscene things relating to sex, with a child in close view in the video.

 He was a producer of "Ghana Jollof".

 Biography

 Early life

 Bright Okpocha was born in Lagos State but hails from Abia State, Nigeria.
 He completed his primary and secondary school in Apapa, Lagos and moved on to the University of Benin, Edo State to study for a degree in Sociology and Anthropology.

+Career

 He discovered his skill in drumming in 1991 followed by taking up rapping in 1994.
-He then formed a group called "Da Psychophats" which had 7 members and they started going for shows and rapping in 1995, however they broke up before releasing any material.
+He then formed a group named "Da Psychophats" which had 7 members and they started going for performances and rapping in 1995, although they broke up before releasing any songs.
 He went on to form another rap group known as "Da Oddz" with his brother Godwin and Muyiwa Ola-Phillips: they performed a couple of shows but didn't break through as their brand of rap was not accepted in Nigeria.

+Basket mouth started as a rap Artist but wasn't breaking grounds so he opted for comedy.